restarian/bracket_utils/docs/specification/unit_test_output.md

     * git integration functions

+      * √ finds the correct git root of the current project

-      * √ finds the correct git root repository
+      * √ finds the correct git root of the test repo project

-  * 4 passing
+  * 5 passing

+### ---------- End of unit testing ----------